ICJIA/icjia-accessibility-portal/content/faqs.md

 **What to do before embedding:**

-- **Request accessibility documentation** — Ask vendors for VPATs (Voluntary Product Accessibility Templates) or ACRs (Accessibility Conformance Reports) that specifically address WCAG 2.1 Level AA compliance.
+- **Request accessibility documentation** — Ask vendors for accessibility conformance reports or documentation that specifically address WCAG 2.1 Level AA compliance.

 - **Test with assistive technology** — Test embedded content with screen readers (NVDA, JAWS, VoiceOver) and keyboard-only navigation before going live.